UBC-CS/cpsc330-2021W2/README.md

 # UBC CPSC 330: Applied Machine Learning (2021W2)

-## Watch out for 👀 (last updated: 09/02/22)
+## Watch out for 👀 (last updated: 12/02/22)

 Keep an eye on this paragraph at the top of the readme file, I will try to keep it up to date with urgent to-dos and important things.

-Please watch the following videos before next class on Thursday: [10.1](https://youtu.be/lgGTKLwNgkQ).

-HW4 is out and due on Friday, February 11th at 11:59 PM.
-You are again allowed to submit in pairs.

-HW3 grades are available.
-Regrade requests are open and will close at the end of February 14. **I strongly advise you to review the regrade request policy before submitting one:** I am receiving a lot of requests that do not follow our policy (e.g. arguments about deductions of 1-2 points).
-This is not within the purpose of regrade requests and if it continues I will have no choice but restricting or eliminating requests altogether.
-If you do not understand why a point was deducted, come to office hours for clarification.
+**⬇️ ⬇️ Don't miss imporant midterm updates below ⬇️ ⬇️ **

+HW5 is out and due on Monday, February 28th at 11:59 PM.
+Paired submissions are allowed.
+Although you have a longer period of time for this homework, start soon because it is probably the longest so far.
+You also want to be comfortable with the content of lectures 9 and 10 for the midterm, so you can use this homework as a way to practice.

+HW4 solution is available.
+Grades will be available in ~1 week as usual.

 In preparation for the midterm exam, the lecture before (February 15) will be used to review a few topics of your choice.
-Please use [this poll](https://piazza.com/class/ky0j51i4ud64t5?cid=134) to let me know your preferences. **Read the post before voting** and keep in mind that unfortunately it will be impossible to accommodate all requests, so if you feel very uncertain about a topic, don't wait and pay us a visit during office hours.

-By majority vote, tutorials will continue to be online for the remainder of the semester.
-So will office hours.
+As per poll results, we will focus on:
+- Pipelines
+- Hyperparameters optimization
+- optimization bias

+If your topic of choice was not selected, use office hours to ask for clarifications.

 ## Midterm information